 When the bowl of ferment becomes active the ingredients for your gluten free sourdough bread are added and the dough is left to prove before baking.
 The amount of time needed for each stage can vary depending on a combination of several factors, including the temperature of the starter or ferment, when it was last fed and watered, the vigour of the wild yeast activity and the room temperature.
 With regular sourdough baking you will become familiar with the effects of temperature and time at each of the stages and learn how to control these to make the best bread.

 Don’t be disappointed if your first sourdough bread isn’t perfect.
 Do persevere because much like making pancakes, the first attempt isn’t always perfect but with a little practice things will improve.

 Gluten Free Starter

-- Brown Rice Flour, Teff Flour, Quinoa Flour or other gluten free whole grain flours are best for making and feeding a gluten free starter.
+- Buckwheat, Brown Rice Flour, Teff Flour, Quinoa Flour or other gluten free whole grain flours are best for making and feeding a gluten free starter.